 People have very different opinions about the purpose and structure of homework let alone whether it should exist.
 Under old guidelines, children aged 5-7 were told to have a hour a week, which rose to half an hour a night for 7-11 year olds.
 However, those guidelines were removed and it is left for a school to make their own decisions.

-Following on from our consultation survey in October, and as part of our ongoing Parent/Carer voice, we asked for your opinions about homework.
+Following on from our consultation survey, and as part of our ongoing Parent/Carer voice, we asked for your opinions about homework.

 The key points from the responses are below but the full set of responses can be viewed here: